Blarsen00/TTT4274Project/README.md

 ## Files ##
-The project report is the TTT4275_Project file.
+The project report is the TTT4275_Project file, which is a completion of the music classification problem.
 Executable files are found int dist folder.
 One for each task.
 They can take up to a couple minutes to execute.

 The command execute the relevant code to generate the error rate and confusion matrix for Task 1